JeffreyBull76/CI_Project1/README.md

    * Image of Aghamores main street with welcome button.
    * Welcome button auto navigates to the text content below (mainly for use on mobiles)
-   * This image is wide and expansive and not suited to harsh scaling.
-As such css that increases the size of the image without effecting the contained is used to convery the same feel at various sizes.
+   * This image is wide and expansive and not suited to harsh scaling or losing aspect ration.
+Css styling that scales the image without effecting the container or aspect ratio is used to convery the same feel at various sizes.
    * Image created in gimp from photo taken by me and then optimised with [tingpng.com](http://tinypng.com)

 ![](assets/images/readme_images/Tidy_Village_HeroImage.jpg)